rgl/almalinux-vagrant/README.md

 The AlmaLinux installation iso uses the Anaconda installer to install AlmaLinux.
-During the installation it will ask you some questions and it will also store your anwsers in the `/root/anaconda-ks.cfg` (aka kickstart) file.
+During the installation it will ask you some questions and it will also store your answers in the `/root/anaconda-ks.cfg` (aka kickstart) file.
 This file is later used to fully automate a new installation by specifying its location in the `inst.ks` kernel command line argument.